eviltester/TestingApp/java/testingapps/seleniumtestpages/src/main/resources/pagehtml/htmltestingreference/input/about.md

 <input type="radio" name="choice" value="Two"/>
 ```

+When one of the radio buttons is selected, the others are deselected.

+Note that when an event on one radio button is triggered, events on other radio buttons are not triggered e.g. there is no 'unchecked' event fired.

+Also the radio buttons need to have the same `name`.
+The  value sent through to the server is the value of the selected radio button.

+If no radio button is selected, no value is sent through to the server.

 ## Text Input Elements

 The following are all plain text controls.
-The concept that a field might be a "Url" or "Email" suggests that additional validation is available but any validation is created by the developer, usually by using the [`pattern` attribute](https://www.w3schools.com/tags/att_input_pattern.asp).
+The concept that a field might be a "Url" or "Email" suggests that full validation is provided just by adding a type.
+Fields are only validated when they have a value and additional validation is created by the developer, usually by using the [`pattern` attribute](https://www.w3schools.com/tags/att_input_pattern.asp).

 The pattern attribute is a regex and needs to be tested.
 Because it is a Regex it could be automatically checked against a wide range of input data.

 Browsers may style the fields differently.

 A few gotchas: